 6. THE PHOTOGRAPHY OF HAMDE ABU RAHME – Hamde is one of the most talented and prolific photo-journalists operating in Palestine today.
 We have a wide range of his images for use in any exhibition you would like to construct from his work.
 In 2016 we hosted his tour of Scotland after which he went on to exhibit and talk about his work in other parts of the UK.

 7. GAZA – PHOTOGRAPHY IN DARK TIMES is an outdoor exhibition which was attached to railings in one of the busiest streets in Edinburgh during the 2016 Edinburgh Festival.
-It contains images from three of the most outstanding photographers in Gaza – Ayesh Haroun Mahmoud Al Khourd, Ibrahim Faraj, and Khaled Hashem.
+It contains images from four of the most outstanding photographers in Gaza – Ayesh Haroun, Mahmoud Al Khourd, Ibrahim Faraj, and Khaled Hashem.
 Mounted on 50×50 cm PVC sheets could be delivered to any location in Scotland and the north of England.
 Alternatively, the images can be mailed to you and mounted according to your requirements.

 Curating your own exhibition is usually quite straightforward.
 Here are a few things to bear in mind when planning.

 - WHERE will you display your pictures?
 Try to find a space that is free of distractions from other pictures, notice boards etc. Will you be using display boards or hanging on the wall?

 - HOW will you hang your pictures?
 Will the owner allow pins to be hammered into the wall, for example?
 We can advise you on hanging materials once you have clarified this.